10kseason/beonyeokgi/README.md

 > **⚠️ PREVIEW WARNING:** This project is an early preview build intended for evaluation only.
 Expect breaking changes, missing features, and instability; do **not** rely on it for production or mission-critical workflows.

-IF YOU WANT USE ONLY CUDA = run for_nvidia-gpu-run.bat and change to config IN local.toml
+IF YOU WANT USE ONLY CUDA = run for_nvidia-gpu-run.bat

+and replace requirements.txt to requirements_nvidia.txt

+and change to config
+IN local.toml